Submit your connector for Microsoft certification

 Once the connector is released publicly, you may monitor your connector and the related product forums to see if customers hit any issues or have feature requests.

-Updates to an existing connector can be submitted through this certification process.
+Updates to an existing connector can be submitted by following these instructions.

-After the connector has been publicly available for some time, it can qualify to have the "preview" tag removed.
-For more details, ask your nomination contact.
+After the connector has been publicly available for some time and meets certain requirements, it can qualify to have the "preview" tag removed.
+For more details, ask your Microsoft contact.